 Skip to main content

-Body image and social appearance anxiety in patients with cancer undergoing radiotherapy: Across-sectional study
+Body image and social appearance anxiety in patients with cancer undergoing radiotherapy: a cross-sectional study

 Abstract